Rebecca M. Bender, Ph.D.

 Kansas State University, Department of Modern Languages (Manhattan, KS)

-Assistant Professor of Spanish, tenure-track
+2021-pres.
+Associate Professor of Spanish, with tenure

-Visiting Assistant Professor of Spanish (one-year appointment)
+2016-2021 Assistant Professor of Spanish

-Visiting Assistant Professor of Spanish (two-year appointment)
+2015-2016 Visiting Assistant Professor of Spanish

 Grinnell College, Department of Spanish (Grinnell, Iowa)